 Pennsylvania’s Veterans Treatment Courts Make a Difference for Veterans

-Pennsylvania’s veteran population ranks fourth in the U.S. with 793,000 veterans as of 2018.
-Since 2009, Pennsylvania’s Veterans Treatment Courts have been assisting veterans who are charged with crimes and are struggling with addiction, mental illness or co-occurring disorders.
+Pennsylvania’s veteran population ranks fourth in the U.S. with 814,000 veterans as of 2019.
+Since 2009, Pennsylvania’s Veterans Treatment Courts have been assisting veterans who are charged with crimes and are struggling with addiction, mental illness or other co-occurring disorders.

 Veterans Treatment Court participants appear before a judge on a regular basis; receive support and guidance from veteran mentors; and get treatment to address underlying problems often caused by post-traumatic stress disorder.
-In 2018, 207 out of 254 veterans graduated from this specialty court, which is an 81 percent successful graduation rate.
-A high-resolution file of the graphic is available for download at www.pacourts.us under Media Resources.
+In 2019, 189 veterans graduated from this specialty court, which is a 75 percent successful graduation rate.

 PA Courts InfoShare is a monthly product of the Administrative Office of Pennsylvania Courts (AOPC) that visually highlights the work of the courts with interesting data and statistics obtained through the judiciary’s case management systems, interactive dashboards and other research.
 Reproduction is permissible with source cited.